Category Archives: Creative Destruction

 Gatekeepers: Your days are numbered

 Amazon, for all that it seems to be riddled with inefficiencies and discontented employees from the inside, is turning industries upside down.
 Book publishers are terrified of the online retailer, and with good reason.
 Amazon already makes it easy for authors to self-publish Kindle editions of their books and sell them through Amazon, while earning a bigger share of any revenue generated.
-Now Amazon is acting like a traditional publisher, giving advances and handling editing, production and marketing for authors.
-Read the rest of this entry
+Now Amazon is acting like a traditional publisher, giving advances and handling editing, production and marketing for authors. (more…)

 Don’t build 50 products, build one platform